Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

 For most programmers, tactile or linear switches are the go-to.
 Tactile switches give that sweet feedback for accuracy, while linears keep things smooth and fast during long hackathons.

 Want to go more into switches?
-We tell you all you need to know about switches here.
+I tell you all you need to know about switches here.

 Ergonomic Hacks for Your Coding Keyboard